The Princess on the Glass Hill: Caucasus Region

 Ossetian-Russian folklorist Grigory A. Dzagurov published a tale from the Ossetians with the title "Фунуктиз, младший из трех братьев" ("Funuktiz, the Youngest of Three Brothers"), three brothers live together, the youngest named Funuktiz, for he likes to play in the ashes.
 One day, they learn that their cereal crops near the forest are being trampled by a wild horse, and organize a watch.
 The elder two claim they will have the first turns, but sleep elsewhere.
 Finally, the youngest, Funuktiz goes himself one night and finds the wild horse; he approaches the animal and grabs it by its mane.
 The horse recognizes the youth a his new master and gives him a bridle.
 Later, an aldar has a beautiful daughter locked up in a tower for her whole life, and announces a challenge: whoever can reach the girl and steal the ring from her finger shall have her for wife.
 Funuktiz takes part in the challenge on the wild horse and, after two tries, he snatches her ring.

+In a tale from the Hunzib people, collected from an informant named Zagir Murtuzov, from Makhachkala, a man has three sons.
+He makes his will that his sons guard over his grave.
+He dies.
+The elder brother goes to guard the grave, but stays home and sleeps for three days.
+The middle brother does the same.
+The cadet goes to guard the grave and sees a man on a black horse coming to punish the dead father's body.
+The cadet kills the first man and hides the black horse in the stables.
+On the second night, a second man appears, this time on a blue horse, to attack the dead father's grave.
+The younger brother kills the second man and keeps the blue horse to himself.
+Lastly, on the third night, an assailant comes on a finely-dressed white horse to attack the dead man, so the cadet kills him and steals the white horse.
+Later, a king has three daughters and announces that whoever rides a horse and jumps to the other side of the river shall marry the elder princess.
+The elder brothers mock their cadet and do not love him.
+The cadet rides the black horse, jumps over the river and takes the elder princess home with him.
+The next day, he rides the blue horse, jumps over the river and gains the middle princess.
+Finally, he rides the white horse to jump over the river, gains the youngest princess and takes her home with him, hiding her with the other two.
+Sometime later, the youth takes his elder brothers to meet the three princesses, hidden at their house, and the youth gives them the elder two princesses as his bride and two of the horses, relinquishes their father's property to them and goes to live with the youngest princess with the king.